 Grilled Salmon With Coriander-Fennel Spice Rub.
-Grilled salmon with a simple spice rub, a great way to show off a great piece of fish.
+Grilled salmon with a simple spice rub is a great way to show off a fantastic piece of fish.

 I was in the mood for seafood.
 What was waiting for me at the fish market?
 Absolutely gorgeous wild Alaska king salmon.
 Yes, it was expensive.
 It was worth every nickel.